Gerald Trotter

+Biography

 Trotter was the son of Major-General Sir Henry Trotter and Hon.
 Eva Gifford, daughter of Robert Gifford, 2nd Baron Gifford.
 His younger brother was the army officer, Edward Henry Trotter.
 Trotter was educated at HMS Britannia, but commissioned into the Royal Scots and transferred to the Grenadier Guards in June 1892.
 He was promoted to lieutenant on 3 March 1897, and to captain (supernumerary) on 18 November 1899.

 He first saw active service in the Second Boer War in South Africa.
 In March 1900 he was badly wounded when a small foraging party, mainly of officers, including Colonels Crabbe and Codrington, was ambushed at Karee Siding; one man was killed.
 This episode was generally regarded as "plucky" but widely reported round the world as an example of the "over-confidence and recklessness" (in the words of the New York Tribune) of British officers.
-Trotter′s arm was amputated after the insident, but despite his incapacity, he returned to the war and was mentioned in despatches in September 1901.
+Trotter′s arm was amputated after the incident, but despite his incapacity, he returned to the war and was mentioned in despatches in September 1901.
 That same month he was created a Companion of the Distinguished Service Order (DSO).
 Following the end of the war in June 1902, Trotter received a regular commission as a captain in his regiment in July 1902, and returned to the United Kingdom on board the SS Lake Michigan with a large contingent of men from the guards regiments in October 1902.